-Meet the largest and tallest church in Ireland.
+St. Patrick’s Cathedral is a must if you’re spending 2 days in Dublin.
+So, meet the most massive and tallest church in Ireland.
 This gothic cathedral dates back to the 12th-century, just a bit younger than the Christ Church Cathedral, but I can assure you it is a very well conserved and charming place.

-Most of the statues and historic items are not properly signed, but there are also printed material, so you can read a bit more about the church.
+Most of the statues and historical items are not correctly signed, but there are also printed material so that you can read a bit more about the church.
 St Patrick’s Cathedral brought me back in time because of its Victorian decoration and highly detailed construction.
 I particularly like the door frames like the ones in the photo below.

 St Stephen’s Green

-The perfect place to have lunch or a coffee.
-Grab a sandwich and go to this calm and pleasant park, while you observe the swans and ducks in the lake.
-St. Stephen’s Green has a good collection of monuments and statues celebrating Dublin, such as the Fusiliers’ Arch, a monument dedicated to the men who fought and died in the Second Boer War.
+After you have had a delicious lunch, wander around this calm and pleasant park while you observe the swans and ducks in the lake.
+St. Stephen’s Green has a good collection of monuments and statues celebrating Dublin, such as the Fusiliers’ Arch, a memorial dedicated to the men who fought and died in the Second Boer War.

-Every time I went to this park I saw many people jogging, feeding the animals, or kids playing around.
+Every time I went to this park I saw many people jogging and kids playing around.
 The atmosphere is really great, you shouldn’t miss it!

 Walk up the Grafton Street, the most famous shopping street in Dublin, towards the statue of Molly Mallone.